jrief/django-formset/README.md

 ### Alternatives for `<select>` and `<select multiple>` Widgets

-The default HTML `<select>` widget can be replaced by counterpart with autocompletion.
-No extra endpoint is required, because that's handled by the same Django view controlling the form.
+The default HTML `<select>` widget can be replaced by a counterpart with autocompletion.
+No extra endpoint is required, because that's handled by the Django view already controlling the form.

 The default HTML `<select multiple="multiple">` widget can be replaced by two different widgets, one which keeps the selected options inlined, and one which keeps them inside a "select-from" and a